Indochinese tiger

-The Indochinese tiger is a population of the Panthera tigris tigris subspecies that is native to Southeast Asia.
+The Indochinese tiger is a population of Panthera tigris tigris that is native to mainland Southeast Asia.
 This population occurs in Myanmar and Thailand.
-In 2011, the population was thought to comprise 342 individuals, including 85 in Myanmar and 20 in Vietnam, with the largest population unit surviving in Thailand, estimated at 189 to 252 individuals during the period 2009 to 2014.
+In 2011, the population was thought to comprise 342 individuals, with the largest population unit surviving in Thailand, estimated at 189 to 252 individuals during the period 2009 to 2014; 85 more tigers were present in Myanmar at the time.

 Taxonomy

 Panthera tigris corbetti was proposed as a scientific name for this specific population by Vratislav Mazák in 1968 based on skin colouration, marking pattern, and skull dimensions.
 It was named in honor of Jim Corbett.

 In 2017, the Cat Classification Task Force of the Cat Specialist Group revised felid taxonomy and now recognizes the tiger populations of mainland South and Southeast Asia as belonging to the nominate subspecies P. tigris tigris.
 Results of a genetic study published in 2018 supported six monophyletic clades based on whole genome sequencing analysis of 32 tiger specimens.
 The specimens from Malaysia and Indochina appeared to be distinct from other mainland Asian populations, thus supporting the concept of six living subspecies.